TRAVEL STORY

 “For all intents and purposes,” she says formally.
 “For example, I cannot make out where the river is.
 Can you see my glasses?
 Are they floating?”

 They are not floating.
-We stare sadly, me into the murky soup, Katherine into something murkier yet.
+We stare sadly into the murky water.
 Everyone, save the tactful, insular Maya, gathers to laugh, commiserate, or just see what will happen next.
 From the gang of bobbing Creole men emerges one thin, barefoot fellow, maybe twenty years old.
-All morning he has been the butt of teasing and jokes by the other men.
+All morning he has been the butt of teasing by the other men.
 His name is Cecil.
 Now he prances up to us and announces that he will dive into the river and search for the glasses.

 “Is it safe?” we ask.

-Some days later, back in Belize City, Cecil comes to our guest house and shows us an envelope of small red pills that the doctor has given him so that he will not get sick from the water.
-The pills are very expensive Cecil says, looking mournful.
-We aren’t sure what the situation is, but he’s a vulnerable guy who did us a huge favor.
-We give Cecil twice what he asks for and tell him to get more pills if he needs them.
+Some days later, back in Belize City, Cecil comes to our hotel and shows us an envelope of small red pills the doctor prescribed.
+The pills are expensive, Cecil says, looking mournful.
+We’re relieved he has the medication, give twice what he asks for, and urge him to see the doctor again if needed.
 We see Cecil one more time just before we leave Belize.
-He comes for a visit on the veranda and we can tell right away that he has come only to bask one more time in praise, to hear us use the word “hero” again.
+He comes for a visit on the veranda, and this time we can tell he has come only to bask one more time in praise, to hear us use the word “hero” again.

 On Caye Caulker

-The two boys who were waiting near us at the marine gas station are natives of Caye Caulker, on their way home.
+The two boys who were waiting near us at the marine gas station are natives of Caye Caulker on their way home.
 As we get into the small skiff, they settle next to us on the plank seat in the boat and are pleased to tell us about their island for the duration of the boat ride.
-We’ve wanted to visit because we learned that the people of Caulker have organized a fishing cooperative that brings them considerable economic well–being as well as independence from unwanted influence.
+We’ve wanted to visit because we learned that the people of Caye Caulker have organized a fishing cooperative that brings them considerable economic well–being as well as a measure of independence from unwanted influence.

 En route, the sea is choppy, a storm is brewing, the skies massing with dark thunderheads, glints of silvery light at the horizon, the first rain in a month.
-The skipper heads the boat straight for the caye, twenty one miles northeast of Belize City, eleven miles offshore, and keeps his boat at full throttle hoping to outrun the storm.
+The skipper heads the boat straight for the caye, twenty-one miles northeast of Belize City, eleven miles offshore, and keeps his boat at full throttle hoping to outrun the storm.
 The unmuffled decibel level inhabits the skiff.
-They are so accustomed to boats and engines that the boys, Bepo and Thomas, converse as though we are in a parlor.
-They tell us that they are native islanders, Jicaquenos , and like most islanders, they are Mestizos.
-They don't say so but this means that they are descendants of refugees who fled from la guerra de las castas, the mid–nineteenth century effort by the remaining Maya of Yucatan to reassert their territorial heritage, which began with a massacre of their Spanish Creole and Mestizo neighbors.
+The boys, Bepo and Thomas, are so accustomed to boats and engines that they converse as though we are in a parlor.
+They tell us that they are native islanders, Jicaquenos, and like most islanders, they are Mestizos.
+They don’t say so but this means that they are descendants of refugees who fled from la guerra de las castas, the mid–nineteenth century effort by the remaining Maya of Yucatán to reassert their territorial heritage, which began with hostilities toward their Spanish Creole and Mestizo neighbors.

-By five o'clock in the afternoon, the storm has passed and when we emerge to circumnavigate the island, we encounter several young girls walking barefoot in clumps along the sand paths, carrying tin pans of their mothers' powder bun biscuits and chocolate–coconut tarts to neighbors' houses, the warm breads and sweets wrapped in cotton cloths.
-The round metal pans are dented, and the sides burst with light from the sliding red sun.
-As we pass the girls, they nod to us calmly.
-Sand paths are the only streets on the island, two long ones that make Front and Back Streets, on the windward and leeward sides of the island respectively, and several short paths the cross the main ones.
-Sand muffles our footfalls; there are no motor vehicles, the only sounds are from the wind rustling palm fronds, women calling their children, the evensong of birds.
-Houses are very much like the mainland houses along the river: wooden, squarish, raised ten feet off the ground on stilts, with zinc roofs and thin layers of paint lingering over weathered wood.
-Beside each house is a large wooden rain barrel; underneath the houses are such things as washing machines and baskets full of fishing gear and clothes.
+By five o’clock in the afternoon, the storm has passed and when we emerge to circumnavigate the island, we encounter several young girls walking barefoot in clumps along the sand paths, carrying tin pans of their mothers’ powder bun biscuits and chocolate–coconut tarts to neighbors’ houses, the warm breads and sweets wrapped in cotton cloths.
+The round metal pans are dented and burst with light reflected from the sliding red sun.
+As we pass the girls, they nod calmly.
+Sand paths are the only streets on the island, two long ones called Front and Back Streets, on the windward and leeward sides of the island respectively, and several short paths the cross the main ones.
+Sand muffles our footfalls; there are no motor vehicles; the only sounds are from palm fronds rustling in the wind, women calling their children, the evensong of birds.
+Houses are much like the mainland houses along the river: wooden, squarish, raised ten feet off the ground on stilts, with zinc roofs and thin layers of paint lingering over weathered wood.
+A large, wooden rain barrel stands alongside each house; underneath the houses are such things as washing machines and baskets full of fishing gear and clothes.
 After nightfall, as we set out for the church, the paths are cool and the dark sky is framed by yet darker, blowsy palms scratching roofs as a wind sweeps across the island.

 The church is a small cement–block building whose main room has perhaps nine short pews.
 The congregation has dispersed save for a few people standing in the doorway, talking, with prayer books under their arms.
 From the path where we stand, the interior glows with a yellow–orange light against the dark streets and bushes.
-The boys appear and show us to the outdoor cafe where we drink coconut sodas and wait for their Uncle Rojilio.
+The boys appear and show us to the outdoor café where we drink coconut sodas and wait for their Uncle Rojilio.
 From the cafe kitchen comes the evening programming of Radio Belize, Spanish ballads and Jamaican reggae punctuated by a melodious voice broadcasting death notices and emergency news for listeners who have relatives in remote parts of the country.
-In this cafe, on this night, people do not pause in conversation to hear the notices, but usually Belizeans stop and listen intently whenever such announcements interrupt the music.
+Typically, Belizeans stop and listen intently whenever such announcements interrupt the music.
 Rojilio arrives, sixtyish, white haired, and because the boys have told him that we are poets, with his copy of The Star Apple Kingdom by the Caribbean poet Derek Walcott.
 We order local Belikan beers and more coconut sodas for Bepo and Thomas.

 The bowsprit, the arrow, the longing, the lunging heart —